jjs856/AAA_Victoria/regression_analysis.md

 ## 1  25.3 -5853672.
 11707371.
 11707527.
 11707345.
 1258026
 ```

-### Absolute exposure with a 70 meter buffer and covariates
+### Absolute exposure with a 70 meter buffer and covariates - Random intercepts

 ```r
 ### Absolute Model Continuous